youngdjn/focal-website/content/position/fire-imagery/index.md

 ## **Hours, dates, and work location**

-The postdoc position is full time beginning in late 2022.
+The postdoc position is full time beginning in early 2023.
 The primary work location is a lab/office setting on the UC Davis campus, but some work can be performed remotely if desired.
 Funding is available for a minimum of one year, with potential extension for an additional six months or more.

 ## **Compensation**